Skip to main content

 Dids / Pexels

-Define stressed.
 Sometimes, cats chirp when they see prey, like birds or squirrels, but are unable to attempt to pounce.
 In these situations, a cat is excited to see the small animal but frustrated that they cannot tap into their natural hunting instincts.
-Cats are natural predators.
-While we’ve taken the kitties out of the wild and domesticated them, the wild hasn’t completely left the kitties.
+Cats are natural predators, and while we’ve taken the kitties out of the wild and domesticated them, the wild hasn’t completely left the kitties.

 Though the cat may be a tad frustrated and disappointed, pet parents should still keep their feline friends inside.
-Doing so keeps the cat safe from predators and cars.
-Cats living indoors usually have longer life spans.
+Doing so keeps the cat safe from predators, cars, and people with cruel intentions.
+Overall, cats living indoors usually have longer lifespans, so why wouldn’t you keep them indoors?

 Alert cat looking into the camera with wide eyes